MUCodeAcademy/MidlandCode-C14/Resources/ProjectList/01-MemoryGame.md

 ## Project 1: Memory Game

-Objective: Create a memory game using React, where players flip cards to find pairs.
+Objective: Create a memory game where players flip cards to find pairs.
 The game ends when all pairs are found.

 Example: https://www.helpfulgames.com/subjects/brain-training/memory.html